Rahemanali-24/ShopCart-Ecommerce-Backend/understand_concept.md

     your order of middleware which you are calling need to be complete in the order because middleware is also function

+    class BadRequest extends Error{

+    constructor(propertyMissing){
+        const errorMessage = `${propertyMissing} is missing from the request body`;
+        super(errorMessage);
+        this.statusCode = 400;
+        this.errorMessage = errorMessage;
+    }
+    }

+    module.exports = {
+    BadRequest
+    }

+    for Error why we are extending before the first is for all error we can'do new Error() its will effect the code clean and second is for err.stack we get exact stack where error is coming if we don't do extends to ERROR so we get properly error